 There are some surrogate age limits applied to surrogacy in Australia, and each State has it’s own requirements and restrictions.
 In most States, the surrogate must be over 25 years of age.
-In South Australia and the ACT, the surrogate must be over 18.
+In the ACT, the surrogate must be over 18.

 There are no laws that require a surrogate to be under a certain age.
 There are many cases of surrogates who were well into their 40’s, and in some cases in their early 50’s.
 Some clinics will apply age limits such as 48, or 52.
 None of these age limits are legal restrictions; rather they are clinic policy based on what the specialists and clinics think is an appropriate age.
 Being post-menopausal does not usually prevent a woman from becoming a surrogate, at least not on its own.